Michael-Regan03/2024-CA326-mregan-lifelens/technical_manual/technical_manual.md

 # 3 High Level Design

 ## 3.1 Overview of design
-This section outlines how each componenet and its sub compoenets interact with one another aswell as the design choicees made during the development of the system.
+This section outlines how each component and its sub-compoenets interact with one another as well as the design choices made during the development of the system.

 ## 3.2 Database Design
 ### 3.2.1 Storing Life Log Data